astorDev/nist/observe/elastic/docs/docker-101.md

       - ./filebeat.yml:/usr/share/filebeat/filebeat.yml
 ```

-Now, if we'll `docker compose up -d` again filebeat will start shipping logs to Elastic.
+Now, if we'll `docker compose up -d` filebeat will start shipping logs to Elastic.
 To see the logs in Kibana we will need to create an index pattern.
 For now, let's grab all data we have using `*` as our index pattern by `Management > Stack Management > Kibana > Index Patterns > Create index pattern > name: *, Timestamp field: @timestampt > Create index pattern`.
 Now, opening `Analytics > Discover > *` will list all the logs we got from filebeat.

 ![Firing up Filebeat and logging pattern](filebeat-start.gif)